 How to Build a Diabetes-Friendly Meal at Chipotle

 We want to be aware of where the carbs are coming from in your meal.
-The main sources of carbs at Chipotle come from Grains (tortillas, rice, chips), Starchy Veggies (Beans, and Corn) and Dairy (Cheese, Sour Cream).
+The main sources of carbs at Chipotle come from Grains (tortillas, rice, chips) and Starchy Veggies (Beans, and Corn).
 Each of my meals are between 45-60 g carbs.
 However, these are just general recommendations, and may not be appropriate for each individual.
 For more personalized carb counts and specific nutrition recommendations, please make an appointment with one of our registered dietitians.

 Three diabetes-friendly Chipotle meals